Professional ServicesHigh Complexity

 Executive Summary

-Financial services consultants who implement comprehensive practice management platforms see 23% higher revenue per consultant and reduce client onboarding time by 40%.
+Financial services consultants who implement comprehensive practice management platforms see higher revenue per consultant and reduce client onboarding time.

 Financial services consultants face escalating operational complexity as regulatory demands intensify, client expectations for transparency rise, and competitive pressures force fee optimization.
 The traditional approach of managing practices through disparate tools—Excel for financial planning, separate CRM systems, and manual compliance tracking—no longer scales for firms generating over $2 million in annual revenue.